lathoub/Arduino-USBMIDI/README.md

 - nRF52832 Bluefruit Feather

 ## Memory usage
-The library does not add additional buffers and is extremely efficiant and has a small memory footprint.
+The library does not add additional buffers and is extremely efficient and has a small memory footprint.

 ## Other Transport protocols:
 The libraries below  the same calling mechanism (API), making it easy to interchange the transport layer.